minddistrict/gtimelog-macosx/README.rst

   - as an example see the file ``contrib/my.gtimelog.plist``.

-- To use VS Code as editor (new way), you
+- To use VS Code as editor (new way, MacPorts), you

   - have to use https://github.com/gtimelog/gtimelog/pull/246